Skip to content

 Consistency matters just as much as the colour itself.
 Using the same shade throughout the main living areas, hallway, and bedrooms creates visual flow — the home feels cohesive, open, and larger than it actually is.

-Should You Paint the Exterior Before Selling?
+Should You Paint the Exterior Before Selling Your Melbourne Home?

 Street appeal is the first filter in every buyer’s decision process.
 Research consistently shows that buyers form their initial opinion of a property within seven seconds of seeing it from the street.
 If your exterior paintwork is peeling, chalking, or visibly faded, that seven-second judgement is working against you before the front door even opens.